Earsuit/Earsuit.github.io/docsrc/blog/how_to_calibriate_a_magnetometer_and_accelerometer.rst

 For the soft-iron interference, we need map an ellipsoid to a sphere.
 We know that an ellipsoid is given in the form of

 .. math::
-	:name: eq:ellipsoid
+	:label: eq:ellipsoid

 	\begin{equation} (\boldsymbol x - \boldsymbol x)^T \boldsymbol A (\boldsymbol x - \boldsymbol v) = 1 \end{equation} \label{eq:ellipsoid}

 given that A must be diagonalized by :math:`\boldsymbol A = \boldsymbol R^T \boldsymbol D \boldsymbol R`, where :math:`\boldsymbol R`is an orthonormal matrix and :math:`\boldsymbol D` is a diagonal matrix.

-A sphere can be obtained by simply modify :ref:`this equation <eq:ellipsoid>`:
+A sphere can be obtained by simply modify equation :math:numref:`eq:ellipsoid`:

 .. math::